Module Stdlib.Lazy

 ; ... existing libraries ...

-is a deferred computation, called a
+A value of type 'a Lazy.t is a deferred computation, called a

-itself yet.
+without computing expr itself yet.
 "Forcing" the suspension will then

-and return its result.
+compute expr and return its result.
 Matching a suspension with the

-special pattern syntax lazy(pattern)
+special pattern syntax lazy(pattern) also computes the underlying

-expression and tries to bind it to pattern
+expression and tries to bind it to pattern:

 let lazy_option_map f x =